 Meanwhile, in the USA three women gained bachelor’s degrees from Oberlin College in 1841.
 They were the first American women to gain bachelor’s degrees.
 The first woman in the USA to gain a Ph.D. was Helen Magill White in 1877.
 In Britain, women were first awarded degrees in 1880.

 Education vastly improved during the 20th century.
 In 1900 children sometimes left school when they were only 12 years old.
 However, in 1918 the minimum school leaving age was raised to 14.
 Between the wars, working-class children went to elementary schools.
 Middle-class children went to grammar schools and upper-class children went to public schools.

 In 1948 the school leaving age was raised to 15 and in 1973 it was raised to 16.

 Following the 1944 Education Act, all children had to sit an exam called the 11 plus.
 Those who passed went to grammar schools while those who failed went to secondary modern schools.
 However, in the late 1950s, public opinion began to turn against the system, and in the 1960s and early 1970s, most schools became comprehensives.

 Until the late 20th century teachers were allowed to hit children.
 However corporal punishment was phased out in most primary schools in the 1970s.
 The cane was abolished in state secondary schools in 1987.
 It was finally abolished in private schools in 1999.

 There was a huge expansion of higher education in the 1960s and many new universities were founded.
 In 1992 polytechnics were changed to universities.
 Meanwhile, the Open University began in 1969.
 In the late 20th century people had far more opportunities for education and training than ever before.
-However, student grants were ended in 1998 and most students now have to take loans.
+However, student grants were ended in 1998, and from then on most students had to take loans.